segmentio/react-example/README.md

       After adding the secret to Github, you should be able to see your Secret:
       ![GH Secrets page](./public/readmeImages/ghSecrets.png)

-4. Copy the URL provided by Github in the `Pages` option under `Code and Automation` section in the sidebar

 5. Configure Github Pages to use the `gh-pages` branch
     ![GH Pages](./public/readmeImages/ghPages.png)

+6. Copy the URL provided by Github in the `Pages` option under `Code and Automation` section in the sidebar

-6. Change the homepage URL in the `package.json` [file](https://github.com/segmentio/react-example/blob/main/package.json), using the URL copied from step 4.
+7. Change the homepage URL in the `package.json` [file](https://github.com/segmentio/react-example/blob/main/package.json), using the URL copied from step 6.
 Make sure to commit your changes

-    - This step is important, your code will not deploy to Github pages correctly without this step
-    - This step triggers the repo's Actions, so that the page will be automatically deployed after application

     ![GH package.json](./public/readmeImages/ghPackageJson.png)
     ![GH edit package.json](./public/readmeImages/ghEditPackageJson.png)

-7. Navigate to the URL, and click around, and see data flowing through your Source! _There might be a wait for the page to deploy._
+8. Navigate to the URL copied from step 6, and click around, and see data flowing through your Source! _There might be a wait for the page to deploy.
+Average time should be around 1 minute._

 ## What's going on under the hood?